QingyangKong/knowledge-dump/IDE/VS/Nuget Pkg console.md

 In the Visual studio, click `tool` -> `Nuget Package Manager` -> `package manager console` to open the console and execute commands.
 Be attention:
-If you have mutiple projects under slution, this console is opened at solution folder rather than the project folder.
+Working directory in console is opened at solution folder rather than the project folder.
 In this condition, there are some commands depending on project conf cannot be run.

 eg: `npm install`, this command requires `package.json` but this file is under the project folder.
 You need use `cd` to change to project directory manually.